 Conservation and Scouting go hand in hand.
 Since getting outdoors is a big part of the Cub Scout and Scouts BSA programs, it makes sense that we should teach Scouts about protecting our natural resources.

-one of the Wolves didn’t know what to collect for Wolf Achievement 6 – Start a Collection.
+One of the Wolves didn’t know what to collect for Collections and Hobbies.
 I knew he spent a lot of time outdoors and enjoyed nature, so I suggested he make a leaf collection.
 His mom helped him make a display book for his leaves as described.

 A snack made with crackers and pretzels.
 This recipe does not require any cooking, so it can be made at a meeting even if you don’t have access to a kitchen.